- Germans take punctuality seriously. If you are running late, call in advance to let your German counterpart know.

 - Much time is spent on a comprehensive explanation of all components of an agreement.
 This can seem fastidious, but this is to ensure thorough understanding on all ends.

-- Though Germans are good listeners, you may find that their experience and overconfidence in their own abilities may prevent them from being easily persuaded.
+- Although Germans are good listeners, you may find that they are not easily persuaded.

 - Once final decisions are agreed upon, they are written into documents that explain each plan of action in detail.